prakashjayy/deep_learning_on_videos/README.md

 ### TSN
 - Generate RGB, Flow_x and Flow_y for the video (10 sec).
+- Segment video into snippets.
+Each snippet produces a prelimanary prediction.
+Then a consensus amo  ng the snippets will be derived as the video-level prediction
-- Select 25 images (RGB- time dependent) and 25 flow (flow_x+flow_y, time dependent) and pass through the segmentor network (bninception in parallel and different for both rgb and flow).
+- Select 25 images (RGB- time dependent) and 25 flow (flow_x+flow_y, time dependent) and pass throu  gh the segmentor network (bninception in parallel and different for both rgb and flow).
 - 98% accuracy on UCF-101 model and 76% accuracy on Kinetics dataset.
 Top-5 accuracy is standing at  92%

 PS: Accuracies on these datasets should be taken with a pinch of salt as these are evalutated on trimmed data.
 We need to test these models on Untrimmed data and calculate mAP as the metric.